 Emergency medical services providers are the first to respond to emergency calls.
 In this program, develop the skills and knowledge necessary to assess and manage all types of injuries and acute illnesses, while providing safe and rapid transport to a medical facility.
 Learn about airway management, bleeding and shock, emergency childbirth and automated defibrillation.

 Full-time students can complete this program in one semester.

 You can begin this program in the fall or spring semester.

 This is offered on campus in a traditional classroom/lab setting.
 Daytime and evening options are available.

 What Makes This Program Unique

-- Students will attend two clinical rotations at a local emergency department.
+- Get real-world training with actual patients during clinical rotations at a fast-paced local emergency department.

 For the courses you’ll take, semester sequence, pathways and course descriptions, view the program catalog page.

 - Before You Register